top of page

 It doesn’t require a diagnosis or a plan.

-It simply gives you back your reality.
+It simply gives you back your reality and offers suggestions for how to stay anchored to it.

 And once you have that, you get to decide what comes next — on your own terms.